 \subsection{K-stability}

 Here we review the definition of K-stability and formulate it as the stability notion of a Fano manifold \textit{with an algebraic torus action}.
-This enables us to introduce an adequate notion of `deformaitons of Fano manifolds with K\"ahler-Ricci solitons' and leads us to the proper definiton of the stack $\K (n)$.
+This enables us to introduce an adequate notion of `deformations of Fano manifolds with K\"ahler--Ricci solitons' and leads us to the proper definition of the stack $\K (n)$.

-Recall that a \textit{$\mathbb{Q}$-Fano variety} $X$ is a reduced irreducible normal complex space $X$ with the following property: there is a positive integer $\ell$ such that the sheaf $i_* ((\det \Theta_{X^\mathrm{reg}})^{\otimes \ell})$, which is denoted by $\mathcal{O} (-\ell K_X)$, is isomorphic to the sheaf of sections of an ample line bundle on $X$, and $X$ has log terminal singularities (see \cite{EGZ}).
+Recall that a \textit{$\mathbb{Q}$-Fano variety} $X$ is a reduced irreducible normal complex space $X$ with the following property: there is a positive integer $\ell$ such that the sheaf $i_* ((\det \Theta_{X^\mathrm{reg}})^{\otimes \ell})$, which is denoted by $\mathcal{O} (-\ell K_X)$, is isomorphic to the sheaf of sections of an ample line bundle on $X$, and $X$ has only log terminal singularities (see \cite{EGZ}).
 The minimum $\ell$ satisfying this property is called the \textit{$\mathbb{Q}$-Gorenstein index} of $X$.
 Obviously, $\mathbb{Q}$-Fano varieties can be embedded into some $\mathbb{C}P^N$, hence they are also considered as schemes, but we treat them in the category of complex spaces.